 Should I choose a smooth or wood-grain finish for my shutters?
-Smooth finish shutters have a more modern look, whereas shutters with a textured finish look a little more natural.
+Shutters with a smooth finish have a more modern look, whereas shutters with a textured finish look a little more natural.
 But the perks to both types of plantation shutter finish go a little bit farther, and ultimately it comes down to your own personal preference.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a clean, sleek, fashion-forward look.
 A smooth finish might be preferable if your home doesn’t have much in the way of wood textured accessories or furniture.
 A smooth finish makes dust easier to see, compared to a wood grain finish.
-We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured finish for shutters – A textured finish on your shutters gives you a more natural, wood-like look to your shutters.
+We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of shutters with a textured finish – A textured finish on your shutters gives you a more natural, wood-like look to your shutters.
 That’s great if your goal is to bring the look of nature indoors, particularly if you want to match the look of your hardwood flooring.
-A textured finish on your shutters will also make dust harder to see, meaning you don’t have to wipe them down as frequently as you would if they had a smooth finish.
+A textured finish on your shutters will also make it harder to see dust, meaning you can wait a little longer between regular cleanings.
 A textured finish looks especially great on real wood shutters in Austin.